oddcamp/frontend-manual/README.md

 #### Performant and Tidy jQuery Code

-In case you still have to use jQuery use it wisely. jQuery selectors should be cached into variables both for optimization reason and better code readability.
+In case you still have to use jQuery use it wisely. jQuery selectors should be cached into variables both for optimization reasons and better code readability.
 Variable names that hold a jQuery object value should be prefixed with `$` sign.

 ✅ DO: